emhill/117-Su15/src/morea/04.flow/phw4.md

 morea_labels:

 ---
-# Practice HW4: Input & Ifs
+# HW: Input & Ifs

-In this practice HW you will create 3 programs that explore getting user input and using if statements.
+In this HW you will create 3 programs that explore getting user input and using if statements.

 {% include wod-times.html Rx="<15 min" Av="15-30 min" Sd="30-45 min" DNF="45+ min" %}